mpaperno/TJoy/README.md

   and adding `NorthEast`, `SouthEast`, `SouthWest` and `NorthWest` for 8-way gamepad D-Pads.

 #### Static States
+* `Gamepad <N> LED Number` - This is the "player number" assigned by the Windows system to every plugged-in gamepad.
+This is not necessarily the same as the device number you use to connect/control the gamepad (eg. gamepad "1" may get any of the 4 player numbers assigned to it, somewhat at random).
+  Each of the 4 gamepads sends one of these states.
+The possible values are 0 (off) and 1-4 when connected.
 * `ID of the last connected/disconnected VJD` - There are 2 states which are used to trigger the Connected/Disconnected events (see below).
   They briefly show the name of the last device which connected or disconnected, but are then quickly cleared so they not very useful in and of themselves.
-  Use the provided event instead to determine connection status.
+  Use the provided events instead to determine connection status.

 ### Events
 * `Virtual Joystick Device Connected` - Allows choosing a device from a list and is triggered when the selected device connects.